davidncsco/leaderboard/README.md

 4. http://127.0.0.1:8000/docs   # To start Swagger UI, you can input user data using POST method
 5. http://127.0.0.1:8000/leaders # To display leader

-Sounds complicated but it's just a simple python script.
+This simple app suggests a good framework for developing any web application/services quickly so I hope you will find it useful.
 Have fun!